brevdev/brev-cli/README.md

 when releasing make sure to

-1. [ ] run `make smoketest` before cutting release to run through some common commands and make sure that they work
+1. [ ] run `full-smoke-test` before cutting release to run through some common commands and make sure that they work

 2. [ ]  release new version of [workspace-images](https://github.com/brevdev/workspace-images)